One Instrument to Rule Them All: The Bias and Coverage of Just-ID IV

-Few analysts can gauge endogeneity outside of an empirical context.
-We therefore use three applications to calibrate endogeneity: the AK91 study, the \textcite[AE98]{AnEv98} \ac{IV} estimates using a dummy for samesex sibships as an instrument for family size, and the \textcite[AL99]{AnLa99} fuzzy regression discontinuity estimates of class size effects on student learning.
+What range of values for endogeneity is relevant?
+Three applications are used to calibrate it: AK91, the \textcite[AE98]{AnEv98} \ac{IV} estimates using a dummy for samesex sibships as an instrument for family size, and the \textcite[AL99]{AnLa99} fuzzy regression discontinuity estimates of class size effects on student learning.
 These studies span a range of \ac{OVB} scenarios, from modest (for most of the AK91 estimates), to substantial (in AE98, where OLS exceeds \ac{IV} by about 50\%), to dramatic (in AL99, where \ac{IV} exceeds small, insignificant OLS estimates by an order of magnitude).
-Yet, the absolute value of estimated endogeneity is no more than 0.46 in these applications, and over $0.35$ only for a single specification and sample.
-These just-ID \ac{IV} estimates, therefore, are little-compromised by weak-\ac{IV} concerns.
+Yet, the absolute value of estimated endogeneity is no more than $0.47$ in these applications, and over $0.4$ only for a single specification and sample.
 Although three examples do not make a theorem, we argue that the features of these studies that limit endogeneity are common to empirical strategies designed to estimate causal effects or to mitigate attenuation bias in models with measurement error.\footnote{The spirit of this argument differs from that in \textcite{StYo05}, which focuses on worst-case rejection rates over all possible endogeneity values. \textcite{lmmp20} and \textcite{KeNe21}, discussed further in \Cref{sec:coverage_contours} below, consider though largely downplay restrictions on endogeneity.}